Fais-007/testcase-runner/README.md

 2 - Save your test case in that text file. <br />
 3 - Write your code in main file and execute, to get test case use Run Testcase from context menu or use shortcut (ctrl+f1) or command Run Testcase.

-for eg:
+for eg: <br />
-Main file - sum.cpp
+Main file - sum.cpp <br />
-Test case file - sum.txt
+Test case file - test.txt

 Call command when in main file.
 This extension takes text(test case) from .txt file and insert in the vscode terminal.